All Episodes

 They're not truly, truly popular.

-leftist parties but i can think of them i can conceive of them creating problems for a coalition that is led by small C conservatives, but I can't think of them as creating trouble for a leftist-led coalition.
+I can conceive of them creating problems for a coalition that is led by small C conservatives.

-Well, I've got an article towards the end that I was going to read, but in that, one of their main people, which I'll talk about in a moment, Zach Polanski, he said, he just explicitly said that he'd be willing to work with, closely work with, that Jeremy Corbyn Zara Sultana party.
+He said, he just explicitly said that he'd be willing to work with, closely work with, that Jeremy Corbyn Zara Sultana party.

-And I imagine, or wouldn't want to, it wouldn't be their first choice to work with any right-leaning or even centre right-leaning parties.
+And I imagine, or wouldn't want to, it wouldn't be their first choice to work with any right-leaning or even centre-right-leaning parties.

 Mostly they talk about woke stuff.